 6.4.2.
 Immobilize the mouse on a surface using needles.

 6.4.3.
-Make a lateral incision through the integument and abdominal wall just beneath the rib cage.
+Make a lateral incision through the integument and abdominal wall just beneath the rib cage using scissors and forceps.
 Carefully separate the liver from the diaphragm.

-6.4.4. ut the diaphragm and continue cutting along the entire length of the rib cage to expose the pleural cavity.
+6.4.4.
+Using scissors, cut the diaphragm and continue cutting along the entire length of the rib cage to expose the pleural cavity.

 6.4.5.
 Using scissors make an incision to the posterior end of the left ventricle.